 Moro Big Pine Natural Area WMA

-WMA Deer Bag Limit: Six deer, no more than one buck, which may include:
+WMA Deer Bag Limit: Five deer, no more than one buck, which may include:

 - One buck with archery, muzzleloader or modern gun,

-- During youth hunt, youths may take six deer, one buck (no antlerÊrestrictions) or six does.
+- During youth hunt, youths may take five deer, no more than one buck (no antler restrictions) or up to five does.

 - 12-inch inside spread or 15-inch main beam rule.